-- 6. (1) Before the Corporation offers a game of chance for play in a gaming center, the Corporation shall establish
+6. (1) Before the Corporation offers a game of chance for play in a Establishment of gaming center, the Corporation shall establish and limits rules of play, prizes for the game of chance.

 - (a) the rules of play;

-- (b) the payout percentage:
+- (b) the payout percentage;

 - (c) the betting limit; and

 - (d) the prize and progressive jackpot limits,